usnistgov/WIPP/data/Test-Workflow/README.md

 ### Feature Extraction task

-Click on "Add task" and choose "EGTSegmentationPlugin 1.0.3" in the dropdown list.
+Click on "Add task" and choose "WIPP Feature2DJava Plugin 1.4.0" in the dropdown list.

 Configure the task as follow:
 - Task name: feat